bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

         3. Add as many ideas and connections (Don't stop early, keep going until the timer ends)
         4. If you still have ideas, reset the timer and do it again
-        5. Take a photo of your mind map and upload it to your proposal (YourName-Mindmap.jpg)
+        5. Take a photo of your mind map and upload it to your proposal (YourName-Mindmap.jpg) (Have on paper, will upload with first commit)
     2. Organize a List (15 minutes)
         1. Set a timer for 15 minutes
         2. Make a list on paper (or Markdown) and capture all your ideas from the mindmap
         3. If new ideas appear, write those down too
-        4. Take a photo of your organized list and upload it to your proposal (YourName-List.jpg or YourName-List.md)
+        4. Take a photo of your organized list and upload it to your proposal (YourName-List.jpg or YourName-List.md) Be able to cleanly organize different voice-to-text memos in categories Add voice memos and timestamp them
+        Set notifications when reminder is approaching
+        Edit/delete text memos
     3. Prioritize (5 minutes)
         1. What features does your #1 customer need most?
         2. Choose 3-5 features that make the core app experience